-The temperature dependence of the measured trap offsets is illustrated in figure C.3, which shows the CCD temperature versus the Si-K α Gaussian centroid (averaged across the CCD) for the case where a single trap depth is applied at all temperatures (left-hand panel) and after temperature dependent trap offsets are applied (right-hand panel).
-The offsets are stored at 3 different temperatures in the gain file, which are presently -70° C, -60° C and -50° C, estimated from a powerlaw fit to the observed temperature dependence (the dashed line in figure C.3).
+The temperature dependence of the measured trap offsets is illustrated in figure C.3, which shows the CCD temperature versus the Si-K $\alpha$ Gaussian centroid (averaged across the CCD) for the case where a single trap depth is applied at all temperatures (left-hand panel) and after temperature dependent trap offsets are applied (right-hand panel).
+The offsets are stored at 3 different temperatures in the gain file, which are presently $-70^{\circ}$ C, $-60^{\circ}$ C and $-50^{\circ}$ C, estimated from a powerlaw fit to the observed temperature dependence (the dashed line in figure C.3).
 The required offset is then found by interpolating as a function of temperature.

 New in this release is the identification and implementation of grade dependent trap corrections for PC mode.
-The left panel of figure C.4 shows CCD averaged Tycho spectra for different grades when the same trap-correction offsets (derived from grade 0 events) are applied, revealing grade dependent effects.
-For example, grade 1 events - i.e. vertically up-split events - are shifted to higher energies by a grade independent trap-correction as these events contain charge released into the trailing row from that previously trapped in the central event pixel during the readout
+The left panel of figure C.4 shows CCD averaged Tycho spectra for different grades when the same trap-correction offsets (derived from grade 0 events) are applied, revealing grade

 Figure C.3: The PC mode trap correction temperature dependence.
-The left panel shows the CCD averaged Si-K α centroids obtained after the same trap corrections are applied at all temperatures.
-The right panel is the same once temperature dependent trap depths are used.
-The green circles show the locations of the offsets as predicted at temperatures of -70° C, -60° C and -50° C from the powerlaw fit to the measured centroids (red dashed curve).
+The blue points show the CCD averaged Si-K $\alpha$ relative centroids obtained after the same trap corrections are applied at all temperatures.
+The orange points show the centroids once temperature dependent trap depths are used.
+The green circles show the locations of the offsets as predicted at temperatures of $-70^{\circ}$ C, $-60^{\circ}$ C and $-50^{\circ}$ C from the powerlaw fit to the measured centroids (red dashed curve).